hdpe/bowman/README.md

 REST-exposed JPA repositories, supporting lazy-loading of associations in a similar style to JPA.

-## Building ##

-To build and install into the local Maven repository:

-`mvn install`

-To run the integration tests:

-`mvn verify -PrunITs`

 ## Add to your project ##

 Add the Maven dependency: